 Accommodation in the nearby Zuljana consists of private rooms and apartments, and a small family-owned campsite.

-The colour of the sea is amazing: a constant play and interchange of dark blue and turqoise.
+The color of the sea is amazing: a constant play and interchange of dark blue and turquoise.
 The water is very shallow and warm.